 In my first couple of years as a land investor, the postcard approach was almost exclusively what I did.

-I found that the postcard approach was good at pulling in as many potential deals as possible, because it gave me a chance to look at each property (and property owner) individually and structure an offer that would arguably have a higher likelihood of being accepted.
+The postcard approach was good at pulling in as many potential deals as possible, because it gave me a chance to look at each property (and property owner) individually and structure an offer that would arguably have a higher likelihood of being accepted.

 When you give yourself room to look at each deal on its own, you're allowed to ask questions like: